EuroVodka/Kanshi/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Description
-This is a webapp that monitors a System like (your PC, a Server)
+This is a webapp that monitors a System (like your PC or a Server)